saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

+# Video 2: Time-variation in portfolio performance

+Time-variation in the return distribution.
+Not all information is equally predicitve. discuss  of time-variation in average return and volatility.
+Use of rolling window analysis to visualize this.

+***

-# Video 2: Downside risk; skewness, kurtosis and value-at-risk
+# Video 3: Downside risk; skewness, kurtosis and value-at-risk

 The mean and volatility fully describe the return distribution, when the return distribution is normal.
 In practice, as can be seen also in the histogram, most financial return distributions are not-normal.
 They are asymmetric and have so-called heavy tails.
 This means that the tails are fatter than the ones of a normal distribution.
 The asymmetry is measured by skewness, which is the average value of the third power of the return deviations from their average, standardized by their volatility.
 If it is negative,....
 Kurtosis; fourth power ...
 Excess kurtosis.
 When returns are non-normal, the volatility is not sufficient as a risk measure.
 A downside risk measure needs to be used, focusing on the probability of large losses.
 5% value at risk; quantile ...  .
 Drawdowns.